-- 3. What evidence is available about the needs of relevant groups?
-E.g. information/feedback from equality groups or other stakeholders, involvement or research with equality groups or individuals, equality monitoring data, service monitoring data, information for other similar policies/practices, staff surveys, research reports, demographic information, audit, inspection or management reports and recommendations. - We have a feedback process on our website which can be used by students/staff/guests to highlight issues.
-This mechanism is highlighted within the centre to raise awareness.
-This feedback process is constantly monitored and comments replied to by a senior member of staff. - We also receive informal feedback which is acted upon if deemed relevant. - This evidence is deemed as sufficient in assessing our practice.
+- What evidence is available about the needs of relevant groups?
+E.g. information/feedback from equality groups or other stakeholders, involvement or research with equality groups or individuals, equality monitoring data, service monitoring data, information for other similar policies/practices, staff surveys, research reports, demographic information, audit, inspection or management reports and recommendations.
+We have a feedback process on our website which can be used by students/staff/guests to highlight issues.
+This mechanism will be highlighted at the census points to raise awareness.
+This feedback process is constantly monitored and comments replied to by a senior member of staff. - This evidence is deemed as sufficient in assessing our practice.